 South America | Argentina, Bolivia, Brazil, Chile, Colombia, Bouvet Is |

-Creating a Shipping Profile
+How to Create a Shipping Profile

 A shipping profile specifies the countries to which you are willing to ship your product, and what the shipping costs are for each country.
 You can use existing regions or create custom regions to include only the correct countries in your shipping profile.